paultopia/pdfmerge/readme.md

 License text copyright (C) 2004 Sam Hocevar <sam@hocevar.net>

- Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.
+ Everyone is permitted to copy and distribute verbatim or modified copies of this license document [and code], and changing it is allowed as long as the name is changed.

             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE